Firazaba0369/Function-Generator/README.md

-Function generator developed using STM32 Microcontroller
+This repository contains the implementation of a function generator developed using an STM32 microcontroller.
+The project enables users to generate customizable waveforms with configurable frequency, such as sine, square, and triangular waves.